 From that moment, it truly became a sight to be seen.
 Symbolically, those souls enshrined on the Memorial can ride it.
 However, until all Vietnam-era POW/MIAs are accounted for, the bike is not allowed to be ridden or sat upon.

 To this day, no one has done so.

 When one sees it up close, the detail on the motorcycle can almost immerse the visitor with emotion.
-It gives sentiments of loss and sacrifice.
-It is powerful, symbolic, and almost heart-wrenching.
+It is a powerful symbol of loss and sacrifice.

 Affixed upon the bike are non-military issue service identification tags (also referred to as “dog tags”) for each of the “Wisconsin 37.”
 The names of each of them are painted on the fender and gas tank, with the emblem of the “Wisconsin 37” placed at the gas tank’s center.
 Pictures painted along the sides of the bike depict scenes of war;a man overcome with grief in the battlefield, The Wall shadowed behind him, Huey helicopters flying overhead of an anonymous soldier.

 The bike’s seat is made of fringed leather.
 It features a Vietnam Service Medal ribbon accompanied by crossed rifles.
 The words, “POW-MIAs-BRING EM HOME OR SEND US BACK” is plastered across of it.
 The handle grips, also made of leather, also have Vietnam Service Medal ribbons embossed upon them.